 She followed as Operations Manager from 2002 to 2004 at Volunteer Alexandria (then called the Alexandria Volunteer Bureau).

 Marion is a graduate of Leadership Alexandria’s first class (2004) and has served as a Virginia Volunteer since 2009 for CASA (Court Appointed Special Advocates).
-Currently, she serves on several community committees including, the Alexandria Council for Human Service Organizations (ACHSO), ACTion Alexandria, Partnership for a Healthier Alexandria, the Alexandria LGBTQ+ Task Force, and the Program SubCcommitee for the Points of Light Foundation.
+Currently, she serves on several community committees including, the Alexandria Council for Human Service Organizations (ACHSO), Partnership for a Healthier Alexandria, the Alexandria LGBTQ+ Task Force, and the Program SubCcommitee for the Points of Light Foundation.

-In her spare time, she likes to spend time with her friends, ride her motorcycle, garden and read books.Contact Marion at firstname.lastname@example.org.
+In her spare time, she likes to spend time with her wife Susan, her friends, travel, ride her motorcycle, garden and read books.Contact Marion at firstname.lastname@example.org.
+Return to top

 In 2013, Muata founded npo360 solutions and peopleslensfoto to help nonprofits adopt innovative thinking, performance measurement standards and outcomes in order to increase their performance, accountability and success.
 Studying at Baruch College (CUNY) he earned a graduate degree in public administration and National Urban Fellow honors.
 He pursued a BS in human services from New Hampshire College.
 Today, education continues for Muata.
 He is a masters candidate in the Nonprofit and Association Management program at the University of Maryland.